-Yup, you read that right – call us optimistic, call us deluded, call us arrogant, call us whatever you like, but what we have for you here is every single travel hack you’ll ever need; from ensuring you never miss a flight to finding your own personal omnipresent guide, from making sure your electronics are always working to weaseling yourself a little VIP treatment, it’s all here.
-50 travel hacks you’ll wonder how you did without.
+Yup, you read that right – call us optimistic, call us deluded, call us arrogant, call us whatever you like, but what we have for you here are all the travel hacks you’ll ever need; from ensuring you never miss a flight to finding your own personal omnipresent guide, from making sure your electronics are always working to weaselling yourself a little VIP treatment, it’s all here.
+Here are 45 travel hacks you’ll wonder how you ever did without.

 1. Never pay for water at the airport